RedisLabs/redislabs-docs/content/rs/administering/database-operations/deleting-database.md

 alwaysopen: false
 categories: ["RS"]
 ---
-To delete a database in Redis Enterprise Software (RS):
+To delete a database in Redis Enterprise Software:

 1. Click the relevant database row in the **Databases** page.
 The selected database page appears.